tommyyeh0505/Automated-Course-Registration-System/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` in the root folder for more information.